David-Hien/Unit-3/hw_float_number.md

 # 0.1 + 0.2 == 0.3 is False

 ## Explanation
 When using float values to represent numbers, it's stored in base 2.
 In the case of decimal numbers, most of the times, the decimal fractions cannot be represented as binary fractions.
+For that reason, the statement 0.1 + 0.2 == 0.3 is false.

 ## Code
 ``` python